Action: Activism, Equity, & First Sound Clips

 Activity 2: Analyze Song “PEUPLE INVINCIBLE” by Samian or "Outcast" by Twin Flames (10 minutes)

-Next, you are going to hear either a song from a famous Indigenous Canadian artist - Samian or an Indigenous Canadian band - Twin Flames.
+Next, you are going to hear either a song from the Indigenous Canadian artist - Samian or the Indigenous Canadian band - Twin Flames.
 Samian is an Indigenous rapper who performs in both French and Anishinaabemowin.
-Twin Flames is a folk-rock husband and wife duo who write songs delivered through a mix of English, French and Inuttitut.
+Twin Flames is a folk-rock husband and wife duo who write songs delivered through a mix of English, French and Inuktitut.

-Follow along with the lyrics (provided in both French and English).
-Listen for the examples of racism and injustice discussed in the song.
+In your Student Written Activity Workbook, Follow along with the lyrics (provided in both French and English) and highlight examples of racism and injustice discussed in the song.

 Play Samian’s song "Peuple Invincible"